Understanding the Meaning and Types of Real Estate

 • Property Listing: Sellers list their properties on the market, often through real estate brokers.

-• Marketing and Viewing: Real estate businesses market the property to buyers through various channels and arrange viewings or open houses.
+• Marketing and Viewing: The property is marketed to buyers through various channels, with viewings or open houses arranged.

-• Negotiation and Offers: Buyers make offers, and negotiations ensue to agree on price and terms.
+• Negotiation and Offers: Buyers make offers, and negotiations follow to agree on price and terms.

-• Closing: Once an agreement is reached, the transaction is finalized through legal processes, including title transfer and payment settlement.
+• Closing: Once an agreement is reached, the transaction is finalised through legal processes, including title transfer and payment settlement.

 Development and Construction